garo/doorserver/README.md

 doorserver
 ==========

-Doorserver for Raspberry Pi with RFID support
+Doorserver for Raspberry Pi with RFID support.
+Allows you to define users with rfid tokens, attach users to groups and attach physical doors to the groups.
+Then the user can show his RFID token to gain access to a physical door protected by an electrical lock.

 Features
 --------